klewkl/upsell_recommendations/README.md

 - **Dunnhumby** released by Dunnhumby, a business data processing and analysis company.
 It records more than 2 years of purchases of 2,500 households who are frequent shoppers at a retailer.
 Full dataset can be found [here](https://www.dunnhumby.com/source-files)

 ## Algorithms and models
-For the best NBP task solution, the currenct research contains the foloeing pipelines implementation:
+For the best WBR task solution, the currenct research contains the following pipelines implementation:
 - Top-N Reccomendations
 - EASE model
 - PerNIR model